 These extensive areas represent and conserve a portion of the Columbia Mountains Natural Region in a wilderness state.
 Protecting ecosystems where there is minimal human interference is the key consideration.
 Zone II areas offer opportunities for visitors to experience the parks' ecological characteristics firsthand with few, if any, rudimentary services and facilities.
-Facilities are restricted to trails, backcountry campsites, alpine huts, trail shelters, descent assists on Mt.
-Sir Donald and warden patrol facilities.
+Facilities are restricted to trails, backcountry campsites, alpine huts, trail shelters, warden patrol facilities, and descent assists on Mount Sir Donald.
 Public motorized access is not permitted.
-Approximately 97 percent of the parks will be managed as Zone II.
+Approximately 97% of the parks will be managed as Zone II.

-Proposed Zone II Amendments:
+Zone II Amendments:

-- Zone II amendments are proposed to better reflect the visitor experience opportunities, to ensure ecological protection in backcountry areas of the parks, and to provide consistency with the other mountain parks. - Adjustment of the zone IV corridor will result in an increase to zone II areas adjacent to the Trans-Canada Highway corridor. - Backcountry campsites and associated trails have been rezoned from zone III to zone II.
+- Adjustment of the Zone IV corridor will result in an increase to Zone II areas adjacent to the Trans-Canada Highway corridor. - Backcountry campsites and associated trails have been rezoned from Zone III to Zone II.

-Zone III - Natural Environment (Less than one percent)
+Zone III - Natural Environment (Less than 1%)